ramarshart-eng/campaign-tool/README.md

 See `docs/ARCHITECTURE.md` for component boundaries, data flow, and conventions.

 ## Scope & Roadmap
-See `docs/SCOPE.md` for goals, non‑goals, phases, and acceptance criteria.
+See `docs/SCOPE.md` for goals, non-goals, phases, and acceptance criteria.

 ## Deploy

 Vercel is recommended.
 Framework preset: Next.js.
 No special env vars required.